Report of the statutory auditor

 Key audit matter

-In performing impairment assesments of investments in subsidiaries and affiliated companies, management uses considerable judgement in determining different valuation-method inputs.
+In performing impairment assessments of investments in subsidiaries and affiliated companies, management uses considerable judgement in determining valuation-method inputs.
+Management applies a consistent market value method for each investment and applies adjustments to the model based on specific characteristics of the investment.

-The impairment assessment is considered a key audit matter due to the considerable judgement in performing the impairment assessment.
+The impairment assessment is considered a key audit matter due to the considerable judgement in the valuation model and inputs and adjustments applied.

 How our audit addressed the key audit matter